hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 As a primer, typing '_help_' into the menu will bring up all the possible commands you can type into the command line, and typing 'help' with one of those commands will bring up an expanded explanation to all associated commands.

 Once the program starts, the first thing you need to add is a class.
-Type 'add class ' and the name of the class you wish to add to create a class into the program. (ex: 'add class _apple_') and press the enter key.
+Type 'create class ' and the name of the class you wish to add to create a class into the program. (ex: 'create class _apple_') and press the enter key.

-You can add as many classes as you want, but you can't edit anything in the classes themselves.
-For example, if you try to add a method, you'll get a prompt telling you

-`no class selected.
-Try: set class <class name>
-`
-<br> <br>
-You can't edit anything in a class until you set the class you want to edit.
-To set a class, type in 'set class ' and the name of an existing class you created (in this walkthrough: 'set class _apple_')
-Once you do that, you'll see a confirmation text saying the class was set, and from here you can edit the class.
-You can use the rest of the add, remove, and rename commands.

 To test that out, type 'add method ' and the name of the method you want to add. (ex: 'add method _banana_') You can test out the other add commands, but keep in mind that adding a field, relationship, and parameter requires two, two and three inputs respectively in order to work (Detailed explanation in CLI Commands)